ga4gh-duri/ga4gh-duri.github.io/researcher_ids/README.md

     3. The Passport Broker packages up all the Passport Visas the researcher wishes to release and mints an OIDC access token, and signs the token with the Identity Broker's private key.
 This signature will be used by downstream systems to verify the authenticity of the Passport and maintain its integrity (i.e. prevents any party from tampering with the contents).
 3. The researcher's application either is using a Passport Clearinghouse directly or passes the access token along to a Passport Clearinghouse when it attempts to get access to data.
     1. The Passport Clearinghouse looks at the issuer of the Passport and determines if it trusts the issuer based on a whitelist.
 If not trusted, the request is denied.
     2. The Passport Clearinghouse fetches the Passport Broker's public key and verifies the signature of the Passport.
-Other OIDC token checks are performed, such as checking the token's overall expiry timestamp ("exp" claim).
+Other access token checks are performed, such as checking the token's overall expiry timestamp ("exp" claim).
 Any problem with the token results in a request denied.
     3. The Passport Clearinghouse makes a /userinfo call back to the Passport Broker to fetch the Passport in the form of a JWT Claim.
     4. Passport Visas within the Passport are compared to access policies that have been configured for the data being requested and the access level being requested.
         1. Protected access using a Beacon may require the Registered Access claims to be present.